ansys/pysimai/doc/source/api_reference/geometries.rst

 .. py:module:: ansys.simai.core.data.geometries

-Geometries are the core of *SimAI Deep Learning powered predictions*.
+Geometries are the core of *SimAI deep learning-powered predictions*.
-A geometry is a 3D model and associated metadata managed by the SimAI platform.
+A geometry is a 3D model and the associated metadata managed by the SimAI platform.

 .. _geometry_format: